Skip to main content

 Ratehub logo

-We outline 15 ways to save on your car insurance, starting with our favourite way to save - comparing car insurance quotes online.
-Get your free quotes today.
+Looking for ways to save on your auto insurance?
+We outline 15 strategies to get affordable rates, starting with one of the best ways to save–comparing car insurance quotes online.
+Get your free quote today.

 What is the average price of car insurance in Canada?